-The replanting process typically begins with the introduction of pioneer species such as grasses, ferns, and early colonisers like Mānuka.
-These species are highly resilient, adaptable to poor soils, and thrive in challenging conditions.
-They play a crucial role in restoring soil structure, improving nutrient cycling, and creating microenvironments that support the growth of other species.
+The replanting process typically begins with introducing pioneer species such as grasses, ferns and early colonisers like Mānuka.
+These species are resilient, adaptable to poor soils, and thrive in challenging conditions.
+They play a crucial role in restoring soil structure, improving nutrient cycling and creating microenvironments supporting other species' growth.

-However, given the success of secondary plantings within the reserve already, this strategy can be advanced by introducing taller native trees, such as Kōwhai, Beech, and Southern Rātā, alongside carefully selected exotic species earlier in the process.
+However, given the success of planting at reserves such as Jardine Park, this strategy can be advanced by introducing secondary and taller native tree species, such as Kōwhai, Beech, and Southern rātā.
 Planting these secondary species concurrently with pioneers will help expedite the development of canopy layers.
-These trees are specifically chosen for their ability to provide wind shelter, enhance the reserve's visual appeal, and create habitats for native wildlife.
+These trees are specifically chosen for their ability to provide wind shelter, enhance the reserve's visual appeal, and create habitats for wildlife.
+Carefully selected exotic species will also be planted early in the process.

-A critical component of this replanting strategy is the establishment of new shelter to support tree succession to eventually replace the ageing, invasive conifer shelter.
+A critical element of this replanting strategy is establishing new shelter to replace the existing conifer windbreak function.
 This will be achieved by selecting tall, fast-growing, non-invasive conifer species that will establish shelter early in the process.
 Appendix 3 - Species Selection Guide contains a list of potential species.
-The map below illustrates the strategic placement of non-invasive conifers with native shelter species to create a functional, diverse, and ecologically balanced habitat network.
+The map below shows how strategic placement of non-invasive conifers could be established to create new functional but less intrusive shelter: